nbeaver/why-linux-is-better/README.rst

 is that there are only 26 letters in the English alphabet.
 But what does this mean in practice?

-For example, the drive letter may be different when a drive is reconnected, but applications that track recently used files will look for files under the old drive letter, and be unable to find the files.
+One result is that the assigned drive letter may be different when a drive is reconnected, but applications that track recently used files will look for files under the old drive letter, and be unable to find the files.